LiorKogan/V1/README.md

 Since the capabilities of the human visual system with respect to pattern perception are remarkable, it is a matter of course that query patterns were to be expressed visually.
 Indeed, five of the abovementioned languages use 'ASCII-art syntax' for expressing topological constraints.
 Needless to say, this type of 'visualization' is quite limited.
 While the use of ASCII-art declined during the 1990s in favor of graphical images, query languages began to adopt ASCII-art only recently.
 Visual (graphical, diagrammatic) query languages have the potential to be much more 'user-friendly' than their textual counterparts in the sense that patterns may be constructed and understood much more quickly and with much less mental effort.
 Given a schema, interactive tools can allow query posers to construct valid patterns with minimal typing.
 A long-standing challenge is to design a visual query language that is generic, has rich expressive power, and is highly receptive and productive.
 V1 attempts to answer this challenge.

 V1 is a declarative visual pattern query language for schema-based property graphs.
-V1 supports property graphs with mixed (both directed and undirected) edges and unary edges, with multivalued and composite properties, and with _null_ property values.
+V1 supports property graphs with mixed (both directed and undirected) edges, multivalued and composite properties, and _null_ property values.
 V1 supports temporal data types, operators, and functions and can be extended to support additional data types, operators, and functions (one spatiotemporal model is presented).
 V1 is generic, concise, has rich expressive power, and is highly receptive and productive.

 ## The Property Graph Data Model